SravanRajupalem/FootballPredictions/README.rst

     player_all_competitions = get_players_all_competitions(player_table_big_5)

 The following function had to be applied in multiple batches since this operation required high computation; this method allowed us to produce a single list of all players after concatenating all the lists.
-Thus, a total of 4 batches of 5000 URLs(except for the last one) were created to generate the match_logs_urls list.
+Thus, a total of 4 batches of 5000 URLs were created to generate the match_logs_urls list.

 .. code:: python
     # Generate the match log urls for all players across all leagues and seasons